Veterinarian

 Sorry that your question didn't go all of the way through.
 Hopefully your dog is doing better now.
 I'm not sure what the original question was supposed to be, but I would recommend not using the Internet for any urgent medical advice.
 As you can see by my response time on this question, you're not going to typically get an immediate reply.
 It is ALWAYS better to contact your vet directly than to go online.
 And if you have doubts about the medical care at your vet, seek a second opinion in person.
 I've had plenty of clients come to me for second opinions, and I always welcome that.

-Asked by Maggie7 almost 10 years ago
+Asked by potter41 over 9 years ago

 what advice would you offer someone considering to have a career as a veterinarian

-Asked by emily about 9 years ago
+Asked by emily over 9 years ago

 Spend time working in a veterinary clinic.
 It's a lot different than what many people think.
 It's a lot of hard work, you don't get paid much, you literally risk injury every day, and you deal with many gross things.
 You simply don't know if you can handle all of that until you spend some time working side-by-side with vets.